 This book is aimed directly at Information Technology professionals who are considering a career change, although the coaching themes running through it also make it useful to non-IT folks in the corporate world.

 The book is (I think) deliberately short and well-edited at just 91 pages and easily readable in a few hours.
 I finished a chapter at a time during lunch breaks.

 Joanne begins with a poignant recall of her own extensive IT experience in the US corporate world and the effects of outsourcing and offshoring on US-based IT colleagues and friends.

 Of the 15 people featured, 5 are female and almost all are in mid-life.
 The majority left Corporate IT employee roles for a range of entrepreneurial pursuits but a few successfully reinvented themselves as IT consultants.

-That’s an important point about the impact of good coaching – which is to help the client’s best interests.
+That’s an important point about the impact of good coaching; to act with the client’s best interests in mind.
 And in some cases, a career change may not be the optimal solution.

 Simply reinventing your role (and purpose) within an existing career track can work wonders!

 The life stories are succinct and interesting in themselves but the real power of the book comes in 3 short sections at the end of each chapter.
 These are:

 Here the featured person gives some advice on the pluses and minuses of their career change story, albeit with the added benefit of hindsight.